Updated January 2020

-Keeping kids entertained during the holidays is a difficult job, and every parent knows that getting the kids out of the house is essential if you want to hang on to your sanity.
+Keeping kids entertained during the holidays is a difficult job.
 There are few things as wholesome as kids getting up close and personal with Mother Nature’s majestic, weird, and hilarious critters.
 Here are our picks for the best animal encounters for kids in Cape Town.

 Aquila Private Game Reserve